Abstract representations of events arise from mental errors in learning and memory: Discussion

 \textbf{Experimental setup for $n$-back memory task.} Subjects performed a series of $n$-back memory tasks using a computer screen and keyboard.
 Each subject observed a random sequence of the letters `B', 'D', 'G', 'T', and 'V', wherein each letter was randomly displayed in either upper or lower case.
 The subjects responded on each trial using the keyboard to indicate whether or not the current letter was the same as the letter that occurred $n$ trials previously.
 For each subject, this task was repeated for the conditions $n = 1,2,$ and $3$, and each condition consisted of a sequence of 100 letters.
 The three conditions were presented in a random order to each subject.
-After the $n$-back task, each subject then performed a serial response task (as described above) consisting of 1500 trials drawn from the modular graph.
+After the $n$-back task, each subject then performed a serial response task (equivalent to the first experiment described above) consisting of 1500 random walk trials drawn from the modular graph.